 This is also useful when you're trying to eat more fruit and vegetables.
 If you have a garden full of fresh fruit and vegetables, then you will eat more of them without even thinking about it.

 If you take away the tempting cooking and replace them with a garden full of fresh fruit and vegetables, then you are onto a winning combination.

-To take this idea further, if you lived on a tropical island that only had ‘whole food’ grown in a local garden, and where cookies (and other refined food) were simply not available – then you would never eat cookies and only eat whole food.
+To take this idea further, if we lived in a world that only had ‘whole food’ grown in local gardens, and where cookies (and other refined food) were simply not available – then you would never eat cookies and only eat whole food.

-Obviously this is not something we can do in practice, but we can use this principle to improve our habits and our lives with a lot less effort.
+Obviously this isn't reality, but we can use this idea to improve our habits and our lives with a lot less effort.